MiguelAntuns7/devops-24-25-1241918/CA2/README.md

 ENTRYPOINT ["java", "-cp", "/app/basic_demo-0.1.0.jar", "basic_demo.ChatServerApp", "59001"]
 ```

 This Dockerfile dictates the Container's behaviour by using a multi-stage build to keep the final image lightweight.
-At a first instance, it clones the chat app repository and runs the server-side.
+It clones the chat app repository from my professor's BitBucket and runs the server-side.

 Having the Dockerfile set-up, we can build the Docker Image with: ``docker build -t <Your_Docker_Username>/chat-server:[Tag_For_This_Image] .`` .
 The ``-t`` tag is used to tag the image with a name and a version.
 In my case it was marked as ``docker build -t MiguelAntuns/chat-server:version1 .``
+The `` . `` specifies the build context.
+In other words, the directory Docker should use when looking for the Dockerfile.

 Afterwards, you can check if the image was properly created with ``docker images``.
 This command will show you all the images associated to your Docker account, as shown below: